cyphar/heisig-rtk-index/README.md

  * Index III incorrectly lists the radical for 輸 as 言 (rather than 車).

+ * For frame 308 ("metaphor"), Heisig uses the Hanzi character "喻" rather than the correct Jōyō Kanji "喩".
+I believe this is done because you learn all of the needed primitives for 喻 by this point (while "喩" has components which don't appear to exist in other Kanji).
+However it's still an innacuracy in the book's teaching.

 ### What about RtK-3? ###

 At some point I will take a look at creating an index for the third volume of